JackEdwardLyons/jacklyons-me-beta/content/pages/blog/diving-into-web-components.md

 #### TypeScript Integration and VS Code Intellisense

 I opted to use TypeScript for my project, and Stencil.js made the integration effortless.
 The synergy between Stencil.js and VS Code's intellisense provided a smooth development experience, catching potential issues and offering helpful suggestions as I coded.
-Decorators are used extensively throughout components, which I find are a bit off putting.
-Decorator syntax isn't my favourite, but hey it's no big deal.
-I really wanted to, I could write Stencil components without decorators.
+Decorators are used extensively throughout components, which isn't my favourite syntax, but hey it's no big deal.
+If I really wanted to, I could write Stencil components without decorators.

 #### Effortless Production Build and npm Publishing